Schwad/factory_bot/GETTING_STARTED.md

 hash based on the attributes defined in the factory), and `create`, which executes the `to_create` callback defined on the factory.

-To understand how factory\_bot uses strategies internally, it's probably easiest to just view the source for each of the four default strategies.
+To understand how factory\_face uses strategies internally, it's probably easiest to just view the source for each of the four default strategies.

 Here's an example of composing a strategy using